David Kushner (singer-songwriter): Personal life

 Kushner is Christian, and the content of his music is influenced by his faith.
 In a 2023 interview, he said, "My faith in God has been a foundational thing in my life.
 Although sometimes things can get challenging if I'm being completely honest, I have learned that it's okay. [...]
 I don't really get caught up with any scrutiny.
 I embrace my faith and write music that I think will speak to people."
 He is dating TikTok influencer Nicole Mitchell, with whom he posted a TikTok to promote "Daylight".

 In March 2025, Kushner cancelled the remaining dates of his UK and Europe tour due to mental health issues, writing on Instagram that he "need[s] to step back and focus on getting better".
+Kushner has spoken openly about his issues with mental health and anxiety, and has revealed that he suffers from a tic disorder, stating that it started as a vocal tic and has since "progressed", though when he is making music, his symptoms almost disappear.